Dr. Naranjan S. Dhalla

 Institute of Cardiovascular Sciences

 St. Boniface Hospital Research

 351 Tache Avenue

 Cardiac Hypertrophy and Congestive Heart Failure

 Any time the heart is presented with an extraordinary load, it responds by becoming bigger or hypertrophic.
-Up to a point this is a healthy process, but beyond that point it becomes pathological, leading to congestive heart failure.
-Dr. Dhalla believes that a remodeling of subcellular organelles begins at the time of hypertrophy and it is this restructuring that interferes with calcium handling and eventually leads to heart failure.
-He further hypothesizes that interventions that improve heart function do so by affecting gene expression in such a way that this remodeling is prevented.
+Up to a point, this is a healthy process, but beyond that point it becomes pathological, leading to congestive heart failure.
+Dr. Dhalla believes that remodelling of subcellular organelles begins at the time of hypertrophy and it is this restructuring that interferes with calcium handling and oxidative stress and eventually leads to heart failure.
+He further hypothesizes that interventions that improve heart function do so by affecting gene expression in such a way that this remodelling is prevented.
 Currently, the mechanisms by which drugs improve heart function are not understood.
 If these secrets can be uncovered, more precisely targeted therapies can be developed.

 Understanding Ischemia-Reperfusion Injury

 In ischemic heart disease, an obstruction in arterial blood supply reduces the levels of oxygen available to the tissue.
-Restoring the flow, or reperfusing, can be accomplished in a variety of ways – balloon angioplasty, clot dissolving drugs or bypass surgery.
+Restoring the flow, or reperfusion can be accomplished in a variety of ways – balloon angioplasty, clot-dissolving drugs or bypass surgery.
 If reperfusion occurs within a certain time frame, it is usually successful.
-However, if that time frame is passed, reperfusion can have a negative effect known as “stunning” of the myocardium.
+However, if that time frame is passed, reperfusion can have a negative effect known as the “stunning” of the myocardium.
 When this occurs, recovery can be slow or tenuous.
-Dr. Dhalla’s laboratory is trying to determine whether oxygen free radicals formed during the reperfusion are responsible and whether cardio-protective drugs can solve the problem.
+Dr. Dhalla’s laboratory has determined that oxygen free radicals formed during the reperfusion are responsible and different antioxidant drugs can solve the problem.